thegetty/conserving-canvas/README.md

 ## Creating a PDF Version

-While the paged.js work is ongoing, a PDF of French Silver should be created with PrinceXML (First pages was created using Prince 14.2.)

 1. Run `quire build`

 2. If the PDF will be sent to digital printer, run the following command to ensure color profiles are correct: